Bjuliean/Calculator/README.md

 ![img1](misc/images/screen9.png)

-To draw a graph, you can use the 'Adaptive graph' checkbox.
+After draw a graph, you can use the 'Adaptive graph' checkbox.
 In this case, the calculator will automatically select the y range.
 When you click on the 'Dot drawing' checkbox, the calculator will draw the graph with dots.